Value existence for zero-sum ergodic stochastic differential games: The existence of viscosity solutions of ergodic HJBI equations

 Then equation \eqref{2019041502} can be rewritten as

-From the fact that $G_k\rightarrow G$, as $k\rightarrow\infty$ and the stability property of viscosity solution (see Remark 6.3 in \cite{CIL1992}), we know that $(\rho,w)$ is a viscosity solution of $\eqref{pde1}$ and the property \eqref{042102} follows directly from \eqref{042101}. \end{proof}
+From the fact that $G_k\rightarrow G$ uniformly on compacts, as $k\rightarrow\infty$ and the stability property of viscosity solutions (see Remark 6.3 in \cite{CIL1992}), we know that $(\rho,w)$ is a viscosity solution of $\eqref{pde1}$. \end{proof} For $T>0$, we turn our attention to the long time behaviour of the solution of the following second order HJBI equation